codecarrotlabs/blog.codecarrot.net/_posts/code/ruby-on-rails/2017-08-30-how-to-integrate-intercom-with-ruby-on-rails.md

 title: How To Integrate Intercom With Ruby on Rails
 date: 2017-08-30 11:40:00 +0530
 categories: code
-tags: ruby-on-rails intercom ruby rails communication marketing
+tags: ruby-on-rails integration ruby rails
 description: Intercom is a popular marketing and consumer communication tool.
 Intercom integration in your Ruby on Rails app is not complicated and, thanks to this guide, you should be able to do it in no time.
 image: https://i.imgur.com/cM3CfRC.png
 ---